Xanderhayes125/computer-science-class/journal.md

 I worked on Learn Python with fantasy baseball, modual 1.
 # August 21, 2023
 I started a journal in Kaggle for sport data coding.
+# September 6, 2023
+I did code combat for half an hour
+# September 7, 2023
+i did code combat for half an hour
+# September 8, 2023
+i did code combat for half an hour